teaching design

 Suit Up | Show Up

 I know, that's two things.
 But they belong together.
-Come to class.
-Come to class prepared.
+Participate in all BB Collaborate sessions.
+Come to these sessions prepared.
 Participate.
 Be creative.
 Contribute.

 02.